crazy-max/IconsRefresh/README.md

 ## About

-Icons Refresh :paintbrush: is a program written in [Go](https://golang.org/) to refresh Desktop, Start Menu and Taskbar icons without restart Explorer on Windows.
+Icons Refresh is a program written in [Go](https://golang.org/) to refresh Desktop, Start Menu and Taskbar icons without restart Explorer on Windows.

 ## Download